cconger/egg-stonks/README.md

   * Flash green or red when Player holding increases or decreases in value
   * Flash player holding when they buy or sell.
 * Collapse multiple purchase logs of a single commodity into a single line to avoid spamming during buy phase
+* Abstract the error dropdown to a utility component that I can use on all screens intead of manually doing it 3 times